RaymondMwaura/secure-Registration-and-Login/ReadMe.txt

-This is a project to build a robust registration and login sript in PHP with robust code but a minimalist approach.
+This is a project to build a secure lightweight registration and login script in PHP with robust code but a minimalist approach.